shopware/docs/products/extensions/migration-assistant/concept/gateway-and-reader.md

 ## Overview

 Users will have to specify a gateway for the connection.
 The gateway defines the way of communicating with the source system.
-Behind the user interface we use `Reader` objects to read the data from the source system.
-For the `shopware55` profile we have the `api` gateway, which communicates via http/s with the source system, and the `local` gateway, which communicates directly with the source system's database.
-Thus both systems must be on the same server for successfully using the `local` gateway.
+Behind the user interface, we use `Reader` objects to read the data from the source system.
+For the `shopware55` profile, we have the `api` gateway, which communicates via http/s with the source system, and the `local` gateway, which communicates directly with the source system's database.
+Thus both systems must be on the same server to successfully use the `local` gateway.

 ## Gateway

-The gateway defines how to communicate from Shopware 6 with your source system like Shopware 5.
+The gateway defines how to communicate from Shopware 6 with your source system, like Shopware 5.
 Every profile needs to have at least one gateway.
 Gateways need to be defined in the corresponding service xml using the `shopware.migration.gateway` tag:

 ```markup
 <!-- Shopware Profile Gateways -->